particle-iot/docs/src/content/faq/particle-tools/jtag.md

 ### Programming system and user firmware

-To program system firmware, use a set of commands like this for the Photon:
+To program Device OS, use a set of commands like this for the Photon:

 ```
 > reset halt